taiki-okano/TUM-Heilbronn-Discord-Bot/README.md

 # TUM Heilbronn Discord Bot

+## TL;DR

+This is a bot which runs on a Discord server.
+[TUM Heilbronn](https://discord.gg/QYtmMSmw)

 ## Before Start

 This bot is going to run on Heroku.
 It can be run for free.
 You need to create your Heroku account at first.

 [Heroku](https://id.heroku.com/login)

-After creating your account, you can get the API key for your account.
-To automatically setup the bot with your Heroku account, you need to set it in GitHub Secrets.
+After creating your account, you can get the API key.
+To automatically setup the bot, you need to set it in GitHub Secrets.

 Also, since this is a Discord bot, it requires a token for accessing Discord.
 You can get it from below.